702ado/README.md/README.md

 - Practice too much on packet tracer
 - Getting more certifications
-- University
+- University (Networking)
-- Learning about Machine Learning and Data Science
+- Hobyyist of Machine Learning and Data Science

 =========================